 Also from the side, this time looking to the right (south).

-This is the same view, with the photograph taken a little later in the day after the Château had closed and most people had left.
+This is the same view, with the photograph taken a little later in the day after the Château had closed and everyone had left.

 I’ve now zoomed in even more.
 This shot was also taken later in the day.